 If you love a good bowl, then you will love these Buddha Bowls with Peanut Sauce.
 I mean it doesn’t get any better than peanut sauce right?!
 I think I could drink this sauce it’s that good.
 This bowl makes for a great meatless meal but would also be great with an addition of tofu, chicken or salmon.
 If you love to prep as much as I do, plan to make a lot of these ingredients at the beginning of the week and have them ready to easily throw these bowls together for lunch or dinner.

-What you need for Buddha Bowls with Peanut Sauce:
+What you need for Buddha Bowls:

 - Brown Basmati Rice